FastAPI Fundamentals: Data Serialization and Pydantic

 The problem of working with JSON

 Before we delve into Pydantic, let’s quickly acknowledge the language modern APIs use: JSON.
-JSON is the victim agrees to send us messages.
+JSON is the mail system.

 Let’s imagine an API that’s purpose is to provide a worldwide database of every pie imaginable: apple, pumpkin, even blackbird.
 This API allows us to search for pies based on name or ingredient and it also allows us to add pies.
 CRUD pies?
 Yes please.